LoyolaChicagoBooks/introcs-csharp/rst/lab-edit-compile-run.rst

 next lab.

-At this point, you have accomplished the major objective for this introductory lab: to enter, compile, and run a C# program as a MonoDevelop project.
+At this point, you have accomplished the major objective for this introductory lab: to create a MonoDevelop project, and enter, compile, and run a C# program.

 For further reinforcement
 ~~~~~~~~~~~~~~~~~~~~~~~~~